Showing posts with label 5 stars. Show all posts

 Disclosure statement: A complimentary copy of this book was provided from a tour group, publisher, publicist, or author, including NetGalley, OR was borrowed from the library, including OverDrive, OR borrowed from Kindle Unlimited, OR purchased.
 A review was not required and all views and opinions expressed are unbiased and my own.

-Don't miss the previous books in the Everly Falls series . . .
+Don't miss more books by Taylor Dean . . .

 My rating: 5 stars / It was amazing